Last Updated: April 2, 2021

-APPA states that by the end of 2020, the amount of money people spend on their pets in the U.S. is expected to increase to $99 billion.
-This is around $9 billion more than in 2018.
+APPA’s predictions stated that by the end of 2020, the amount of money people spend on their pets in the U.S. is expected to increase to $99 billion.
+It superseded expectations and reached $103.6 billion which is $13 billion more than in 2018.

 The pet food statistics make up a large segment of the market at $38.4 billion for the pet supplies industry, and vet care making up $30.2 billion of the market.

 2. The worldwide pet healthcare market is projected to reach $70.1 billion in 2026.

 In 2018, the pet healthcare value was projected at $43.55 billion.
 The Compound Annual Growth Rate (CAGR) between 2017 and 2025 is 5.6% and by 2026, the healthcare market will reach around $70.01 billion.

 The pet food trends contributed to the growth of the pet healthcare market due to pet owners demanding nutritious and healthy pet food for their pets.
 Moreover, the increasing demand for telemedicine over the internet has increased pet owners’ access to veterinarians, nutritionists, and animal experts through mobile apps and video calls.